 Development of the CUHK Elderly Speech Recognition System for Neurocognitive Disorder Detection Using the DementiaBank Corpus

-Zi Ye, Shoukang Hu, Jinchao Li, Xurong Xie, Mengzhe Geng, Jianwei Yu, Junhao Xu, and 4 more authors
+Zi Ye, Shoukang Hu, Jinchao Li, Xurong Xie, Mengzhe Geng, Jianwei Yu, 4 more authors, Helen Meng

 Early diagnosis of Neurocognitive Disorder (NCD) is crucial in facilitating preventive care and timely treatment to delay further progression.
 This paper presents the development of a state-of-the-art automatic speech recognition (ASR) system built on the Dementia-Bank Pitt corpus for automatic NCD detection.
 Speed perturbation based audio data augmentation expanded the limited elderly speech data by four times.
 Large quantities of out-of-domain, non-aged adult speech were exploited by cross-domain adapting a 1000-hour LibriSpeech corpus trained LF-MMI factored TDNN system to DementiaBank.
 The variability among elderly speakers was modeled using i-Vector and learning hidden unit contributions (LHUC) based speaker adaptive training.
 Robust Bayesian estimation of TDNN systems and LHUC transforms were used in both cross-domain and speaker adaptation.
 A Transformer language model was also built to improve the final system performance.
 A word error rate (WER) reduction of 11.72% absolute (26.11% relative) was obtained over the baseline i-Vector adapted LF-MMI TDNN system on the evaluation data of 48 elderly speakers.
 The best NCD detection accuracy of 88%, comparable to that using the ground truth speech transcripts, was obtained using the textual features extracted from the final ASR system outputs.